Configuring app deployments

 cf curl GET /v3/deployments/DEPLOYMENT-GUID

-Where DEPLOYMENT-GUID is the GUID of the rolling deployment.
+Where DEPLOYMENT-GUID is the GUID of the deployment.

-cf curl GET /v3/deployments/DEPLOYMENT-GUID returns these status properties for rolling deployments:
+The cf curl GET /v3/deployments/DEPLOYMENT-GUID command returns the following status properties:

 • status.value: Indicates if the deployment is ACTIVE or FINALIZED.